sci-comp/StandardAssetsForUnity/README.md

 Dependencies are not included since they are licensed to their respective owners.
 Please obtain dependencies from the links listed below before installing this package.

-Included in this project is a robot character with the attached license,

-> "3000 Followers!
-Milestone" (https://skfb.ly/6xORz) by Moon dong hwa is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

 My contributions are under the MIT license.

 ## Installation guide